AllanCerveaux/TeaParser/README.md

 ### Parse template file

-With `Tparser` you can parse a file, a filename or each file in template folder.
+With `tea-parser` you can parse a file, a filename or each file in template folder.

 ```javascript
 import { Tea } from 'tea-parser'